Close

 </igc-stepper>

-For each step the user has the ability to configure indicator, title and subtitle using the Indicator, Title and Subtitle slots as follows:
+For each step the user has the ability to configure the indicator, title and subtitle using the indicator, title, and subtitle slots.

-[!Note] The Default IgcStepComponent slot renders the content of the step.
+The default Step slot renders the content of the step.

 <igc-stepper>